Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 You have to accept that.

-They exist self-perpetually.
+They exist self-perpetuate.

 Good for you.

-Uh I think that was that.
+I think that was that.

-I hope that's a good one.
+I hope that's the problem.

 Well, he started turning point in USA.

-So I guess uh I guess he listened to it.
+So I guess he listened to it.

-That was that was before.
+That was before.

-That was before he started NFSA.
+That was before he started NIPP.

 A leadership institute.

-Jason Richwine and his PhD thesis had talked about racial differences in IQ, and and he says if you import people who are low IQ into the country, the average capacity and the average capability of the country is gonna decline.
+And he says, if you import people who are low IQ into the country, the average capacity and the average capability of the country is going to decline.

-But some watchdog group digs up the thesis, tells Heritage and Harris says, bye-bye, Jason.
+Heritage knew about his PhD thesis, but some watchdog group digs up the thesis, tells Heritage, and Heritage says, bye-bye, Jason.

 There are so many stories of this kind.

-I mean, this maybe it wasn't national review.
+I mean, maybe it wasn't National Review.

 Maybe I'm confusing that with another occasion.

-He was writing it at that time for NRO.
+It was National Review that he was writing at that time for NRO.

-The piece had come out in talkie bag.
+The piece had come out in Talkie Bag.

-You know, it's fascinating because uh these college Republican type groups, you know, they'd be so afraid of having a big speaker.
+You know, it's fascinating because these college Republican type groups, you know, they'd be so afraid of having a big speaker.

 I can remember names.

-Uh you'll probably remember some of these guys like Dan Flynn.
+You'll probably remember some of these guys like Dan Flynn.

-And she, of course, talk about legal immigration, and she had written that fantastic book, In Defense of Japanese Interment during World War II.
+And she had written that fantastic book, In Defense of Japanese Internment During World War II.

 I mean, think about it this way.